-107. Some members of the Working Party asked Moldova to submit information of the measures being taken to meet the requirements of the TBT Agreement.
-In response the representative of Moldova said that Moldova was taking the following measures: was been elaborated the amendments to the Law on Standardization, draft Law on Certification, as well as was introduced modification in fundamental standards of the national standardization system of the Republic of Moldova.
-Mandatory standards referred only to the safety of products (services).
-The existence of mandatory standards is conditioned by the absence of technical regulations.
-At present, the Department of Standards, Metrology and Technical Supervision is taking measures to introduce the concept of technical regulations and the transfer of mandatory standards into the category of voluntary standards and technical regulations.
+- 114. Some members of the Working Party asked Moldova to submit information of the measures being taken to meet the requirements of the TBT Agreement.
 Steps undertaken to ensure fulfillment of the TBT Agreement requirements included the analysis of nonconformity and the adoption of measures for its removal, pursuing a technical policy directed to applying of international standards (or their projects) while national standards are elaborated.
-Information about Programme of national standards development was published in Moldova - Standards edition "Buletinul de Standardizare", which is available to interested users The elaboration of national standards is carried out by technical committees on standardization that consisted of specialists from interested parties.
+The elaboration of national standards was carried out by technical committees on standardization that consisted of specialists from interested parties.
 Moreover, newly developed standards are being harmonized with relevant international or European standards.
-All standards are being revised every five years.
-In the course of the revision standards developed previously are harmonized with international or European standards.
-The enquiry point WTO/TBT had been established according to Governmental Decision No.45 of 16 January 1998 "On some measures related to accession of the Republic of Moldova to WTO and coordination of the state external police" as part of the Department of Standards, Metrology and Technical Supervision.

-108. The representative of Moldova added that at present there are in force normative documents on standardization for the following products or product groups in Moldova:
+All standards were revised every five years. - 115.
+The representative of Moldova added that at present there were in force normative documents on standardization for the following products or product groups in Moldova:

-The normative acts of f standardization relating to Differe nt Products/Product Areas THE HOLLING ACES OF i staniaan anzamon i ciuding to Differ c iit i i oddets/i i oddet /ii cas
+The normative acts of standardization relating to Different Products/Product Areas